Spin and orbital excitations in undoped infinite layers: a comparison between superconducting PrNiO2 and insulating CaCuO2: Author contributions

 \section{Author contributions}

 F.R., G.M., L.M., N.B., M.S. and G.G. conceived and performed the RIXS measurements, with suggestions from R.A. and D.P.
 H.S. and D.P. grew and characterized the PNO thin films; D.D.C. grew and characterized the CCO films.
 F.R. analyzed the RIXS experimental data and performed the fittings.
 F.R., M.S. and G.G. discussed and interpreted the results.
+K.W. developed the theoretical model for orbiton propagation.
 M.Z. performed single-ion calculations.
-F.R. and G.G. wrote the manuscript with major suggestions from R.A. and contributions from all authors.
+F.R. and G.G. wrote the manuscript with major suggestions from R.A. and K.W., and contributions from all authors.